 The LP-E6N batteries have 3.5% more capacity than the original LP-E6 batteries and the LP-E6NH have 13% more capacity than the LP-E6N.

-Nothing earthshattering here, just be aware that all 3 LP-E6 batteries fit and work well with the Canon R mirrorless camera and a spare batter is one of the must have Canon R accessories to have.
+Nothing earthshattering here, just be aware that all 3 LP-E6 batteries fit and work well with the Canon R mirrorless camera and a spare battery is one of the must have Canon R accessories to have.

 Theoretically, you only need one card with enough speed and capacity, but memory cards are so affordable and are a good insurance policy.
 A back-up card for your Canon R is essential in case you fill one up, or in case you have a card crash.
 Here are the size and speed requirements you need for a memory card for your Canon R camera.